isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 For a more detailed step-by-step process of Viewing Radiology Images using the Osimis DICOM viewer please go `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/OsimisWebViewer.html>`_.

-Deleting a cohort
-#################

-From the "COHORTS" page:
-Select the cohorts that you wish to delete using the checkboxes next to the cohorts.
-When one or more are selected, the delete button will be active and you can then proceed to deleting them.

-From within a cohort:
-If you are viewing a cohort you created, then you can delete the cohort using the delete button on the menu.

 Creating a Cohort from a Visualization
 ######################################